-You can access Diabetes Safeguarding Children and Adults at risk - Online Safeguarding Training via the Training tab of your Assemble profile.
+You can access Diabetes Safeguarding Children and Adults at risk - Online Safeguarding Training via your Assemble profile.
+Support on finding training can be found here.
+Or please ask your volunteering team for support.

 It is important that you feel confident with safeguarding children, young people and adults at risk.
-If you would like any further support or information about safeguarding in your role, please contact your local volunteering team.
+If you would like any further support or information about safeguarding in your role, please contact your volunteering team.